fullmakeralchemist/tinyml-mapping-backlight/README.md

 <img src="assets/6.png" width="60%">
 </center>

 Although the results may not seem quite good, the model has achieved an accuracy value of 0.9149 on the validation dataset with 600 training epochs, with a record of at least 20 repeats of the movement recorded with the arduino capture file, also I try with 30 and 40 reparts, with more repetitions of the movement gets a better result, the problem is it gets tired repeat a movement so many times.
-We can get a general idea of the model performance in the arduino tinyimu file running the model printing the **line data.f[i] in the loop through the output tensor values from the model**.
+We can get a general idea of the model performance in the arduino [TinyIMU file](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/Arduino_Sketches) running the model printing the **line data.f[i] in the loop through the output tensor values from the model**.

 The trained model architecture, quantized model with tflite and encoded the Model in an Arduino Header File(for the deployment in the Arduino board) can be found in the model folder.
-Finally, if you want to re-train the model and verify the results on your own, you have to upload the csv files found in the same folder.
+Finally, if you want to re-train the model and verify the results on your own, you have to upload the csv files found in this [folder](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/CSV_Files).

 ### Mapping and lightning Script Running